MetanoKid/coding-scars/_drafts/investigating-cpp-compile-times-4.md

 CppBI::AnalysisControl OnSimpleEvent(const CppBI::EventStack&);
 {% endhighlight %}

-The idea here is they get called whenever an `Event` is read from the `.etl` file.
-Remember that an `Activity` was also an `Event`?
+These get called whenever an `Event` is read from the `.etl` file, so they are callbacks.
+Based on which kind of `Event` gets reported (`Activity` or `SimpleEvent`, one or the other will get executed).

 So what's that `EventStack`?
-We said there was a parent-child relationship between activities and events, and here's where we can see it.
+Whenever an `Event` is emitted we can also get the context via this `EventStack`.
 Let's say we get `OnStopActivity` called.
 An example of the `EventStack` could be:

 {% highlight text %}
 -- top of stack --